 "I had interest years ago in doing it.
 I've achieved a lot in rugby union and I think it's something that I need to do now," Powell told BBC 5 Live.

 Meanwhile, Wigan have announced Lee Mossop and Gareth Hock will join Parramatta Eels at the end of the year.

 They will receive "significant six-figure transfer fees" for both England internationals.

-Prop Mossop, 24, and back-row forward Hock, 29 - who held talks with the Eels at the end of last season and is currently on loan at Widnes Vikings - have agreed two-year deals with the NRL side, with the option of a further year.
+Prop Mossop, 24, and back-row forward Hock, 29 - who and is - have agreed two-year deals with the NRL side, with the option of a further year.

 But in-form back-row forward Liam Farrell has committed his long-term future to Wigan, agreeing a new five-year contract, while the Warriors have also announced that Sean Long is set to join the club's coaching staff.